dgryski/go-perfbook/performance.md

 I'm putting this first because it's really the most important step.
 Should you even be doing this at all?

 Every optimization has a cost.
-Generally this cost is expressed in terms of code complexity or cognitive load -- optimized code is rarely simpler than the unoptimized version.
+Generally, this cost is expressed in terms of code complexity or cognitive load -- optimized code is rarely simpler than the unoptimized version.